 This Moonstone is the second largest in Sri Lanka and one of the best preserved.
 Its impressive detail and design makes it worthy of a visit.
 It is just a quick ride away from Abhayagiri Dagoba towards the northern parts of Anuradhapura Archaeologocial Complex.

-The name means Twin Ponds, a fitting name for these two pools next to each other.
-Kuttam Pokuna is considered to be one of the most significant achievements by the Sinhalese in terms of hydrological and architectural engineering.
+The name Kuttam Pokuna means Twin Ponds, a fitting name for these two pools next to each other.
+Kuttam Pokuna is considered to be one of the most significant achievements by the early Sinhalese in terms of hydrological and architectural engineering.

-This is the first Buddhist temple in Sri Lanka.
-The stupa is the first to be constructed in Sri Lanka in the 3rd Century BC.
+This is the first Buddhist temple in all of Sri Lanka.
+This stupa is the first to be constructed in Sri Lanka, dating back to the 3rd Century BC.

 This is the world’s tallest stupa, standing at a gargantuan height of 122 meters (400 feet).
-At the time that it was built, it was the third-tallest structure in the entire world behind the Pyramids and the Lighthouse of Alexandria.
+At the time it was built, it was the third-tallest structure in the entire world, ranking behind only the Pyramids of Giza and the Lighthouse of Alexandria.

-This stupa is another one of the ancient world’s tallest structures, standing at 103 meters (338 feet) tall.
-It is home to some of Buddhism’s most sacred relics.
+This stupa is another one of the ancient world’s tallest structures.
+It stands at an impressive 103 meters (338 feet) tall.
+Ruwanwelisaya Stupa is also home to some of Buddhism’s most sacred relics.

-This is another impressive stupa, and situated a bit further away from the main complex, it is also relatively quiet compared to the other places.
+This is another impressive stupa.
+It is a bit further away from the main complex but very quiet compared to the other places.

 Sri Sarananda Maha Pirivena

 Isurumuniya Rajamaha Viharaya

-This Buddhist temple is carved into a rock and is one of the beautiful sights you can see in Anuradhapura.
+This Buddhist temple is carved into a rock and is one of the beautiful sites in Anuradhapura.
 It is home to many famous carvings, like the Isurumuniya Lovers, Elephant Pond, and Royal Family.

 The Best Way To See The Ruins of Anuradhapura

-There are four main options for how you can see the immense Anuradhapura archaeological site.
+There are four main ways to see the immense Anuradhapura archaeological site.

 Exploring Anuradhapura By Foot